-There’s nothing worse than sitting down to watch some recordings, only to discover that all the participants checked out the live site instead of the prototype, or couldn't complete the login because of a glitch on your app.
+There’s nothing worse than sitting down to watch some recordings, only to discover that all the contributors checked out the live site instead of the prototype, or couldn't complete the login because of a glitch on your app.
 Often, just an extra sentence or a well-placed URL can make all the difference.

 4. Are all links in the script functioning properly?

-Add an additional question to your dry run study that asks participants to describe whatever trait that aligns with the demographic you're trying to target, such as job title or industry.
+Add an additional question to your pilot test that asks contributors to describe whatever trait aligns with the demographic you're trying to target, such as job title or industry.
 Continue revising your screener questions until you're capturing the best demographic for your study.

-Making changes to your study
+Making changes to your test plan

-Once you've completed a successful dry run
+Once you've completed a successful pilot test